Listed stock corporations are obligated to issue and publish annual Corporate Governance Statements, including for the Group.

 During the course of the year, the Board of Management and Compliance Officer regularly report on the compliance organisation and its activities to the Supervisory Board’s Finance and Audit Committee.
 Compliance issues that have arisen are among the subjects discussed.
 In principle, the company pursues a conservative and cautious approach to risks.

 The Supervisory Board makes decisions by means of resolutions.
 Resolutions are passed by means of a simple majority of the votes cast, unless other majorities are expressly stipulated by law.
-The voting procedure is as follows: if there is an equal number of votes, and if this is the case again after holding another vote on the same resolution, the chairman shall have two votes in this new vote.
+The voting procedure is as follows: if there is an equal number of votes, and if this is the case again after another vote is held on the same resolution, the chairman shall have two votes in this new vote.

 The chairman of the Supervisory Board regularly discusses upcoming topics with the Board of Management, sometimes outside of meetings of the Supervisory Board and its committees.